michelfernandez/cove/site/content/english/_index.md

 {{< card-group top=1 width=wide >}}
 {{< card icon="icons/faster-signing.svg" icon-width=44 >}}
 {{% markdown %}}
-### Faster completion
+### Get contracts signed faster
-Within seconds, all parties involved have the current version of the contract and can sign it with a few clicks.
+Within seconds, all parties can access the most current version of the contract and sign it with just a few clicks.
 {{% /markdown %}}
 {{< /card >}}

 {{< card icon="icons/reduce-cost.svg" icon-width=44 >}}
 {{% markdown %}}
 ### Reduce costs
-They reduce their signing expenses by up to 90% through more efficient processes and lower direct costs.
+Thanks to more efficient processes and the reduction of direct costs, the cost for signing documents is reduced by up to 90%.
 {{% /markdown %}}
 {{< /card >}}

 {{< card icon="icons/efficient-signing.svg" icon-width=44 >}}
 {{% markdown %}}
-### Work more efficient
+### Work more efficiently
-They provide their employees, customers and partners with time-saving, paperless processes without media breaks.
+Enable your employees, customers and partners to save time with paperless processes without media disruption.
 {{% /markdown %}}
 {{< /card >}}

 {{< card icon="icons/minimize-risk.svg" icon-width=44 >}}
 {{% markdown %}}
-### Minimize risks
+### Minimise risks
-They work with recognised standards that are legally valid worldwide.
-Your data is secured at banking level in Switzerland.
+We work with e-signature standards that are recognised and legally valid worldwide.
+Your data is secured at highest security standards in Switzerland.
 {{% /markdown %}}
 {{< /card >}}

 {{< card icon="icons/responsive.svg" icon-width=44 >}}
 {{% markdown %}}
-### Sign anywhere
+### Sign from anywhere
-From home office employees to suppliers in Asia - you sign wherever you are, on your smartphone or computer.
+From employees in the home office to suppliers in Asia – you can sign anywhere using your smartphone or computer.
 {{% /markdown %}}
 {{< /card >}}

 {{< card icon="icons/auto-check.svg" icon-width=44 >}}
 {{% markdown %}}
-### Check automatically
+### Instant verification
-You can check within seconds whether the signature has been signed correctly, whether the signature is genuine and whether the document has not been modified.
+You can verify within seconds whether the signature is correct and genuine and whether the document has been altered.
 {{% /markdown %}}
 {{< /card >}}
 {{< /card-group >}}